 How to fund your account on Binance

 Head over to www.binance.com and log in to your account.

 Option 1 – Fund your account with cryptocurrencies

 To send funds from another exchange you first need to select the cryptocurrency that you want to transfer to Binance.
 For example Bitcoin, Ethereum or Ripple.

-Let’s say we want to send Bitcoin from Kraken to Binance, then we first go to Binance and click on ‘Wallet‘ –> ‘Exchange wallet‘ –> ‘Deposit‘ and then you select the crypto you want to deposit, in this case, Bitcoin (BTC).
+Let’s say I want to send Bitcoin from Kraken to Binance, then I would first go to Binance and click on ‘Wallet‘ –> ‘Exchange wallet‘ –> ‘Deposit‘ and then you select the crypto you want to deposit, in this case, Bitcoin (BTC).